 Easy 3-loop braids

-Click on the lower corner of the window to see the tutorial full-screen on the Scribd website.
-Or download it from them as a pdf or txt file. [see copyright info].
-The color and yarn set-ups for making all the braids in the cover photo, including the 2 textural/bumpy braids, are taught at the end of the document—after the basic braiding moves.
+The color set-ups for making all the braids in the cover photo, including the 2 textural/bumpy braids, are taught at the end of the document – after the instructions for the braiding moves.

-Younger children—down to age 8 or so—can learn the 3-loop square braid, as long as an adult learns it first and then teaches the child.
-They learn better by example than from pictures.
+Younger children – down to age 8 or sometimes 7 – can learn the 3-loop square braid, as long as an adult learns it first and then teaches the child.
+They learn better by example than from pictures or words (show, don’t tell!).
 Kids under 7 usually don’t have the necessary independent finger development.
-Even if they can already knit or crochet—the fingers work together in those crafts, not separately the way they do in loop braiding.
-(Of course it partly depends on how determined the child is!)
+Even if they can already knit or crochet – the fingers work together in those crafts, not separately the way they do in loop braiding.
+I don’t try to teach kids under 7 or 8 because they find it quickly discouraging, and I don’t want to make a kid feel like a failure.
+(Of course, this partly depends on how determined the child is!
+One extremely determined 5-year-old learned it after I taught his 8-year-old sister.
+He did the braiding moves in very unorthodox and original ways, but it came out as some kind of a braid every time.
+Another extremely determined 6-year-old younger sibling learned it after her older sister did… apparently the desire to keep up with your big sister can be a strong motivator!)

 Yarn for 3-loop braids: